Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 Kia Sorento Generations

-The Kia Sorento’s lifespan has been divided into four separate generations, each showcasing a unique blend of performance, style, and technological advancements.
+The Kia Sorento’s lifespan has been divided into four distinct generations, each showcasing a unique blend of performance, style, and technological advancements.

 To better understand how the Sorento has evolved, the table below presents an overview of each generation: